 - Swimming and snorkeling

 - Cultural visits by boat can be arranged to border communities

 The easiest way to and from Mahale is via scheduled flights.
 The flight from Arusha takes 3 hours, usually with a refueling stop en route.
 There is a 1 ½ – 2-hour boat ride from the lodges to and from the airstrip at the Park boundary.
 Outside this season flights still operate but confirmation will be needed with the operators.

 It is also possible for visitors to arrange their own charter flights with private companies.
 Private charters can be arranged from most of the major cities of mainland Tanzania and Zanzibar.

-Mahale can be accessed by road that follows Lake Tanganyika from from Kigoma.
+Mahale can be accessed by a road that follows Lake Tanganyika from Kigoma.

 Mahale can be accessed by boat and private boats can be hired in Kigoma for the journey.
-The famous German built ship the M.V.Liemba travels the length of Lake Tanganyika twice a month in each direction, and one of the ports of call is Lagosa at Mahale Mountains.
+The famous German-built ship the M.V.Liemba travels the length of Lake Tanganyika twice a month in each direction, and one of the ports of call is Lagosa at the Mahale Mountains.